What is an Omnibus Hearing in Minnesota?

 A police officer may have probable cause to arrest.
 A prosecutor may have probable cause to charge in a Complaint.
-And yet a judge may find that there is not enough evidence to support probable cause to put the accused on trial, after a Florence hearing.
+And yet a judge may find evidence lacking tor probable cause for a trial, after a Florence hearing.
 Some but not all Contested Omnibus Hearings are also Florence hearings.

-If a judge orders illegal evidence suppressed, the order may preclude its use completely; or only under some circumstances.
-What does that mean?
+If a judge suppresses illegal evidence, the order may preclude its use completely; or only under some circumstances.
+But what does that mean?

 Types of pre-trial motions at the Contested Omnibus Hearing

-The types of defense motions for judicial relief that a defense lawyer might identify and make include motions to suppress evidence:
+The types of motions for judicial relief that a defense lawyer might make include motions to suppress evidence: